Azure-Samples/azureai-samples/quickstart.md

         az deployment group create --resource-group {my_resource_group} --template-file  {my-template-file.bicep} --parameters @basic-agent.parameters.json
         ```

     Resources for the hub, project, storage account, and AI Services will be created for you.
 The AI Services account will be connected to your project/hub and a gpt-4o-mini model will be deployed in the eastus region.
 A Microsoft-managed key vault will be used by default.
+To deploy a Llama model see [here](https://github.com/Azure/azure-ai-agents/blob/main/samples/llama-3.md).

     </details>